The-w0rst/grimmbot/grimbot.md

    ```bash
    bash <(curl -L https://raw.githubusercontent.com/The-w0rst/grimmbot/main/bootstrap.sh)
    ```
-   This grabs the code, installs everything, and launches the installer.
+   It checks prerequisites, installs everything, and launches the installer.
-3. When the installer asks, enter your Discord tokens and API keys.
-A file called `config/setup.env` will appear with your secrets.
+3. When prompted, enter your Discord tokens and API keys.
+They are saved to `config/setup.env`.
+4. The script automatically runs `diagnostics.py` to verify the setup.
-4. Launch any bot you want:
+5. Launch any bot you want:
    ```bash
    python grimm_bot.py   # or bloom_bot.py, curse_bot.py, goon_bot.py
    ```